bgelb/sat_rotor/README.md

 rate of the AC power supply.

-The rotor.h file contains constants to set soft limits of the positioner (i.e. at one point I set the minimum elevation to 10 degrees, to avoid smacking the antennas into my roof).
+The rotor.h file contains constants to set soft limits of the positioner (e.g. at one point I set the minimum elevation to 10 degrees, to avoid smacking the antennas into my roof).
 It also allows control over the hysteresis in the position control loop.
 The control loop tries to avoid turning on the motors unless they will be on for a decent duration (e.g. at least a few seconds) to